cornell-ece2300/ece2300-docs/docs/ece2300-lab1p1-display.md

 Lab 1.1: Five-Bit Numeric Display Simulation
 ==========================================================================

-Lab 1.1 is a warmup designed to give you experience designing, implementing, and testing a simple Verilog hardware design using open-source tools.
-In this assignment, you will leverage the concepts from lecture across two key abstraction layers: logic gates and boolean equations. **Lab 1.1 must be done individually without a partner.**
+Lab 1 is a warmup designed to give you experience designing, implementing, testing, and prototyping a simple Verilog hardware design.
+This lab will leverage the concepts from lecture across two key abstraction layers: logic gates and boolean equations.

 You will be implementing a five-bit numeric display that takes as input a five-bit binary value and displays this value as a decimal number using